-Following shareholder approval at the September 2010 annual general meeting of shareholders, a \in 500 million special dividend was paid in October 2010.
-Similarly, following shareholder approval at the September 2012 annual general meeting of shareholders, a dividend of \notin 0.34 per Ordinary Share (approximately \notin 492 million) was paid in November 2012.
-The Company may pay other dividends from time to time.
-On June 20, 2013 the Company detailed plans to return up to \notin 1 billion to shareholders over the next two years.
-The Company completed \notin 481.7 million in share buybacks in fiscal year 2014 and indicated on May 19, 2014 that it plans to pay a special dividend of up to approximately \notin 520 million in the fourth quarter of fiscal year 2015, subject to shareholder approval at its annual general meeting on September 25, 2014.
+Following shareholder approval at the September 2010 annual general meeting of shareholders, a €500 million special dividend was paid in October 2010.
+Similarly, following shareholder approval at the September 2012 annual general meeting of shareholders, a dividend of €0.34 per Ordinary Share (approximately €492 million) was paid in November 2012.
+On June 20, 2013 the Company detailed plans to return up to €1.0 billion to shareholders over the next two years.
+The Company completed €481.7 million in share buybacks in fiscal year 2014 and paid a special dividend of €520.3 million in fiscal 2015.
+In February 2015 the Company announced a €400 million ordinary share buy-back program to be completed between February 2015 and the end of August 2015.
+Approximately €112.0 million of ordinary shares were purchased under this share buy-back program in fiscal 2015.
 The Company has made no further commitments in relation to the payment of dividends, share buybacks or other shareholder distributions.
 Any cash dividends or other distributions, if made, are expected to be made in euro, although Ryanair Holdings' Articles provide that dividends may be declared and paid in U.S. dollars.
-In the case of ADRs, the Depositary will convert all cash dividends and other distributions payable to owners of ADRs into U.S. dollar amounts (net of conversion expenses and any applicable fees) to the owners of ADRs.
+In the case of ADRs, the Depositary will convert all cash dividends and other distributions payable to owners of ADRs into U.S. dollars to the extent that, in its judgment, it can do so on a reasonable basis, and will distribute the resulting U.S. dollar amounts (net of conversion expenses and any applicable fees) to the owners of ADRs.
 See "Item 12.
 Description of Securities Other than Equity Securities" for information regarding fees of the Depositary.